 I enjoy engaging with customers and analytics more than building out test automation code.
-If you are interested in learning these technical skills that I use on a day to day basis, I have this technical testers guide here.
+If you are interested in learning the technical skills that I use on a day to day basis, I have a technical testers guide here.

 this post is a reflection on what I’ve done with that money.
 All numbers are in AUD.

 This is not financial advice, a professionalcan help you figure out the best approach for you.